CSC207-UofT/course-project-group-047-1/phase0/CRC/Store.md

-Class name: Store
+Class name: Store(Command line interface)

 Responsibilities:
 * The command line interface, the only file that should be run

-Variables:
+* initalize a menu to accept user's input

-* timer: record current time
+Variables: None

 Collaborators:
 * Menu